Anne strives to be self-sufficient. She takes pride in knowing she can fix things on her own and wants to teach others to do the same.

 The Process of Purging a Hoard

-In general, purging is a multi-step process that can take weeks, months or even years.
-A person with a significant amount of hoarding may have an extremely difficult time beginning and keeping momentum.
+In general, purging is a multi-step process that can take weeks, months, or even years.
+A person with a significant amount of hoarding may have a challenging time beginning and keeping momentum.
 It's often frustrating and emotionally draining to repeatedly go through mountains of objects while fighting the urge to keep it all.

-It is recommended to take many small steps instead of doing large clean outs.
+It is recommended to take many small steps instead of doing large cleanouts.
 Sudden, complete purging often results in increased anxiety instead of relief.
-A hoard that is quickly removed often aggravates the problem and leads to more hoarding.
+A hoard that is quickly removed frequently aggravates the problem and leads to more hoarding.